jinleiphys/jinleiphys.github.io/_pages/publications.md

 Journal Articles
 ======

+* Yazhou Lu, Jin Lei, and Zhongzhou Ren, Systematic single-folding optical potential for 6Li and 7Li based on KD02 potentials, Phys.
+Rev. C 108, 024612 (2023).  <a href="/publications/PhysRevC.108.024612.pdf"> Download here</a>

 * Junzhe Liu, **Jin Lei**, and Zhongzhou Ren, 'Testing the validity of the surface approximation for reactions induced by weakly bound nuclei with a fully quantum-mechanical model', Phys.
 Rev. C 108, 024606 (2023).  <a href="/publications/PhysRevC.108.024606.pdf"> Download here</a>

 * Hao Liu, Shinsuke Nakayama, **Jin Lei**, and Zhongzhou Ren, 'Comparison of Ichimura-Austern-Vincent and Glauber models for the deuteron-induced inclusive breakup reaction in light and medium-mass nuclei', Phys.
 Rev. C 108, 014617 (2023).  <a href="/publications/PhysRevC.108.014617.pdf"> Download here</a>